william20131225-crypto/Flip-Card-Memory-Game/README.md

 🚀 Run it

-Just open index.html in any browser — that's all u have to do!
+Just copy & paste the link in about — that's all u have to do!